Hoeze/ansible-collection-conda/README.md

 <!-- List any external resources the collection depends on, for example minimum versions of an OS, libraries, or utilities.
 Do not list other Ansible collections here. -->

+This collection requires either **mamba** or **micromamba** to be installed on the target systems:

+- **Mamba**: A faster drop-in replacement for conda.
+Install via conda-forge: `conda install mamba -n base -c conda-forge`
+- **Micromamba**: A lightweight, standalone conda package manager.
+Can be installed using the included `micromamba` role

+The collection includes a `micromamba` role that can automatically install and configure micromamba for you.
+See the [Micromamba Role Usage](#micromamba-role-usage) section below for details.

 ### Supported connections
 <!-- Optional.
 If your collection supports only specific connection types (such as HTTPAPI, netconf, or others), list them here. -->